 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) Access to the roof void is gained at the head of the communal staircase via a loft hatch.
+All Loft hatches were padlocked shut at the time of the assessment.
+On inspection the roof voids it was identified that there were compartmentation breaches in several areas.
+This issue should be addressed at the earliest opportunity using appropriate fire stopping materials.

-All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) The premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to the open plan staircase. - 3) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows. - 4) The means of escape is protected from maisonettes with the use of nominal FD30s doors with no communal doors to the blocks other than final exit doors.
+- 3) The premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas, this is due to the point above. - 4) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team.

+5) Generally, the means of escape is protected from flats with the use of nominal FD30s doors, there are store cupboard doors on the first floor that require updating to fire doors when future upgrades take place.
+No other communal doors to the blocks other than final exit doors.

-5) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services.
+- 6) Once remedial works are completed in point 2 above, the building will have sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 7) A variety of methods / materials have been used to achieve firestopping, refer to table(s) below and point 4 above.